codersyacht/sterling-b2b-integrator-knowledge-center/system/installation-manager.md

 Note: Administrative directory will be present in /home/admin/opt/ibm

+The installation manager will be installed under /home/admin/apps/IM.

 ## Uninstallation (Optional)

 Follow the instruction below only to perform uninstallation of the IBM Installation Manager.